fraterrisus/walkthroughs/aethus/items.md

 {% aethusitem 'RTG', 'RTG Core', 'RTG', 'RTG (building)' %}
 *Variants:* **RTG, RTG Reactor Core, Modified RTG, Modified RTG Reactor Core**

+*Blueprints:*
+- *RTG (Power facility):* Granted when you build your first Access Platform and attach it to a Basic Habitat.

 Six separate objects that share the same names.
 RTGs are condensed nuclear power plants that provide extremely space-efficient power to your Outpost.
 See [Fuel Rod](#fuel-rod) for requirements, though.

 *Where:* The hard part is crafting a **Reactor Core** at the [Electronics Workbench](#electronics-workbench).
 Once you have the core you can craft an **RTG** (its only ingredient is the Core), then use that to Construct the **RTG** building under the Power category.